Edgar Street Grid

-The Edgar Street Grid is a redevelopment project in the north of Hereford, England, estimated to cost almost £1 billion and intended to restore the city as a key shopping and business destination in the region.
-Work was expected to start in 2010.
+The Edgar Street Grid is a redevelopment project in the north of Hereford, England.
+Its estimated to cost almost £1 billion and intended to restore the city as a key shopping and business destination in the region.
+Construction was expected to start in 2010.

 Zones

 The project creates three distinct but interlinked zones - the Retail/Leisure Quarter, on the council-owned 12.5 acre old livestock market; the Civic Quarter, to contain a mix of public buildings, private offices, shops and restaurants; and the new Blackfriars Urban Village, where around 800 new homes will be built.
 A centrepiece to the regeneration will be a new canal basin at the end of the Herefordshire and Gloucestershire Canal, which is currently undergoing restoration.

+Cancellation

+The project was officially scrapped in July 2010, despite over £10 million having been already spent.